pkic/pkimm/categories/key-management/_index.md

 Key management policy, processes and procedures related to cryptographic keys, inventory and lifecycle should be periodically reviewed, updated and approved.
 The frequency of review should be based on the organizational risks and needs to be protected against current and future trends.

 Periodical review helps to keep the key management accurate and helps to maintain required skills and knowledge.
-It provides also assurance that the expected controls are active and working as intended.
+It provides assurance that the expected controls are active and working as intended.

 #### Assessment